rust-lang/rust/text/0000-union.md

 compiler must never implicitly generate a Drop implementation for the union itself, though Rust code may explicitly implement Drop for a union type.

+## Generic unions

+A union may have a generic type, with one or more type parameters or lifetime parameters.
+As with a generic enum, the types within the union must make use of all the parameters; however, not all fields within the union must use all parameters.

+Type inference works on generic union types.
+In some cases, the compiler may not have enough information to infer the parameters of a generic type, and may require explicitly specifying them.

 ## Unions and undefined behavior

 Rust code must not use unions to invoke [undefined